Sign Up

 The cultural assessment should list critical issues regarding the patient's ethnic and cultural background.
 A nurse cannot fully understand every culture, but a good cultural assessment will help the nurse understand the patient's beliefs, values, and practices.
 These factors can be respected and considered when providing care.
 Different cultures express, report, and develop mental illnesses in different ways.

 The financial assessment should describe the patient's financial situation.
 Understanding the patient's financial situation is important for multiple reasons.
-Patients in a lower socioeconomic class are at higher risk for many mental health conditions.
+Patients in a lower socioeconomic class are at higher risk for many health conditions.
 Also, patients with limited financial resources may need help with money and may benefit from a social worker's consultation.

 Determining coping skills is an important part of the psychosocial assessment.
 If the nurse understands the patient's current coping techniques, they will provide better care by fostering adaptive coping skills.
 Determining the patient's abilities and interests helps get a full picture of the patient.
 Ask the patient: What are their hobbies?
 What are they good at doing?
 What gives the patient pleasure?